 Rinse again and soak in cold water.
-Usually two lye baths are enough for the small Mission olives seen in specialty produce stores.
-If one more bath is necessary, soak in a fresh lye solution for 12 more hours; then drain and rinse with cold water.
+Usually, two lye baths are enough for the small Mission olives seen in specialty produce stores.
+If one more bath is necessary, soak in a fresh lye solution of 5 quarts cold water mixed with 5 tablespoons lye for 12 more hours; then drain and rinse with cold water.

 Soak the olives in fresh, cold water, changing the water three (or more) times a day for the next three days.
 At the end of three days, taste an olive to make sure that there is no trace of lye flavor remaining.

 Lye can cause serious burns.
 Keep lemon or vinegar handy to neutralize any lye that splashes onto the skin.
 If lye gets into your eyes, bathe them in running water and call your doctor.
 If lye is swallowed, call your doctor, drink milk or egg whites, and do not induce vomiting.